-Guide: How to Use Google Trends for PR Opportunities
+How To Use Google Trends For PR - Guide 2022 (new)

 Google Trends has plenty of opportunities for you to review and test.

 Google provides a plethora of tools for anyone to use to help better understand their audience.
-Google Trends has been around for some time now and it really provides great insight into.....trends.....as well as providing valuable information.
+Google Trends has been around for some time now and it really provides great insight into, well, trends, as well as providing valuable information.

-This article is dedicated to walking you through a simple exercise that can and probably will unearth some great PR opportunities as well as additional insight in general.
+This article is dedicated to walking you through a simple exercise that will unearth some great PR opportunities as well as additional insight in general.

-Over the years Google has steadily improved their Trends platform.
+Over the years Google has steadily improved its Trends platform.
 Now you can spend hours sifting through global search trends.
-Reviewing general interest, seasonality, yearly increases or decreases and breakout searches too.
+Reviewing general interest, seasonality, yearly increases or decreases, and breakout searches too.

 And why should we care about global Google search trends?
 When you combine Google search data alongside the parameters we will go into below, you open up vast new PR opportunities.

-You can go big with 'Worldwide' trends or get very specific, dependant on your markets.
-If you have international offices there may be global events which upon review could show Location A, B, C has far more interest than Location X, Y, Z.
+You can go big with 'Worldwide' trends or get very specific, depending on your markets.
+If you have international offices there may be global events that, upon review, could show Location A, B, C has far more interest than Location X, Y, Z.

 This provides clear media buying allocation opportunities as well ideas where there needs to be more focus.

 Be sure to spend time on the time selections as there are valuable insights that can be found when you zoom in and out.
-Sometimes a trend based on a short-term time frame will not show the overall trend movement over the last X years.
+Sometimes, a short-term trend will not show the overall trend movement over the last X years.

 Searches that are made via Google usually have intent or context based around them.
 Knowledge of SEO can be a plus here, however, adding categories to your trends keyword can help paint a more reliable overview.